ghayyas9999/Cross-Species-Regeneration-Comparative-Genomics/docs/literature_log.md

 - Refine the 3 research questions in light of today's reading.
 - Begin the annotated bibliography deliverable required by Phase 1 (Weeks 1–2) of the synopsis.

+- ## Day 3 — Literature Validation and Research Question Finalization
+**Date:** 2026-09-05

+### Work Completed

+- Completed the Phase 1 annotated bibliography and data-access note.
+- Reviewed Zhong et al. (2023) as a methodological precedent for cross-species single-cell comparison and ortholog-based analysis.
+- Confirmed that Zhong et al. used one-to-one orthologs for cross-species integration, but its biological objective differs from the present FYP.
+- Resolved the citation discrepancy for GSE241132: the dataset is associated with Liu et al. (2025), Cell Stem Cell.
+- Confirmed GSE241132 as an optional human single-cell comparator rather than a core dataset for the initial analysis.
+- Corrected the DOI for Illingworth (1974) to 10.1016/S0022-3468(74)80220-4.
+- Finalized the working research questions after reviewing the available datasets and literature.

+### Final Working Research Questions

+**RQ1:** Which ortholog-mapped genes and corresponding proteins are conserved across the axolotl limb blastema, regenerative (distal) mouse digit tip, and regenerative phases of human fingertip healing?

+**RQ2:** Which of these conserved candidates are absent, downregulated, or delayed in the non-regenerative mouse digit tip (proximal amputation), representing a plausible molecular barrier to regeneration?

+**RQ3:** Which biological pathways and interaction hubs emerge from this conserved gene set, and how do they relate to known regeneration mechanisms (ECM remodeling, immune modulation, blastema formation)?

+### Methodological Note

+RQ1 was refined from "shared genes and proteins" to "ortholog-mapped genes and corresponding proteins" to make the cross-species comparison methodologically explicit.
+This wording reflects the need to establish orthology before comparing candidates across axolotl, mouse, and human datasets.

+### Day 3 Outcome

+Week 1 literature and project-definition work is complete.
+The core datasets, literature foundation, data-access considerations, and three working research questions have been established.

+### Next Step

+Day 4 — Week 2 Data Reconnaissance: establish the exact input files, biological groups, timepoints/phases, identifiers, and analysis-ready data requirements for each core dataset before downloading and processing data.